 Constraint satisfaction problems: formulation and constraint representation; backtracking search algorithm; heuristics: minimum remaining values, degree, least constraining value, forward checking.

-Knowledge representation and reasoning in deterministic settings (lectures: 10h, exercises: 4 h) (only for the MSc program in Computer Engineering, Cybersecurity and Artificial Intelligence)
+Knowledge representation and reasoning in deterministic settings (lectures: 10h, exercises: 2 h)

 Introduction: logical languages, inference algorithms.

 Propositional logic and first-order logic: syntax and semantics.